julieqiu/dotfiles/aiagent/llm.md

 This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

+## Writing Guidelines

+When writing, use simple English language.
+Follow guidelines from  William Zinsser's "On Writing Well."

 ## Go Development Guidelines

 Follow these principles when writing Go code, based on Russ Cox's philosophy